TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

 ---------------

 Handlers have the following attributes and methods.
-Note that :class:`Handler` is never instantiated directly; this class acts as a base for more useful subclasses.
+Note that :class:`Handler` is never instantiated directly; this kundi acts as a base for more useful subclasses.
 However, the :meth:`__init__` method in subclasses needs to call :meth:`Handler.__init__`.